navikt/bidrag-git/commit/README.md

 The action requires the commit messageN

-The author information of the commit will be gathered from the GITHUB_EVENT or an cusom auhor with a security token can be provided.
+The author information of the commit will be gathered from the GITHUB_EVENT, or a custom author with a security token must be provided.

-If no event is present, the following information will be used:
+If no event is present, the following information will be given to git:
 - Author name: Tag & Commit Action
 - Author email: bidrag-git.commit@navikt.github.com